jbampton/sedona-spatialbench/docs/single-node-benchmarks.md

 The GeoPandas queries are written in Python, since GeoPandas does not support SQL.
 GeoPandas executes queries by loading data fully into memory and then processing it directly.

 Since GeoPandas runs in a single thread and lacks a query optimizer, any parallelization or optimization must be implemented manually.
 This benchmark implemented a straightforward implementation that mirrors the SQL queries used for other engines.
-If you’re a GeoPandas expert, we’d be glad to collaborate on a more optimized and/or parallelized version.
+If you're a GeoPandas expert, we'd be glad to collaborate on a more optimized and/or parallelized version.

 ## Result analysis